csswizardry/csswizardry.github.com/_posts/2019-01-31-bandwidth-or-latency-when-to-optimise-which.md

 <figure>
   <img src="/wp-content/uploads/2019/01/waterfall-01.png" alt="">
   <figcaption><strong>N.B.</strong> This waterfall is merely an example for
-  example’s sake—please don’t read too much into any of the actual numbers here.
+  example’s sake — please don’t read too much into any of the actual numbers here.
   It’s for illustrative purposes only.</figcaption>
 </figure>